 Visit wineries by tram

 The Bordeaux wine region has thousands of wine châteaux spread all over the Gironde department.
-Luckily there are several great wineries within Bordeaux metropole you can visit by tram or by bus, here are some of the recommended ones:
+Luckily there are several great wineries within the Bordeaux metropole you can visit by tram or by bus and I have a full article about it.

 Château du Taillan in Le Taillan-Médoc